imixs/imixs-office-workflow/README.md

 <br /><br />
 <p align="center"><img src="./docker-k8s-logo.png" /></p>

+# Docker & Kubernetes

 **Imixs-Office-Workflow** provides a Docker Image to run the service with Docker or a container based environment like [Kubernetes](https://kubernetes.io/).
 The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/) which can be used for development as also for production.

-## Docker for Development
+## Docker Build

-Developers can use a docker image for testing and the development of new features.
+For development you can run Imixs-Office-Workflow with docker-compose for testing and the development of new features.
 To build a new container first build the maven artefact running:

 	$ mvn clean install -Pdocker